 I paint while listening to music, and my technique is subjected to its rhythm.
 All my work is based on movement and a compulsion to bring colors to the fore.

 I work in different formats, but it is the large canvases that bring me the most satisfaction, because the larger the canvas is, the deeper and more interesting the movement becomes.
 I place my canvas on the ground and move around it on my knees.

 My painting is abstract and my creativity in synch with my emotions.
 It is always my emotion that guides my movements when I paint.
 I experience a particular pleasure when the people who look at my paintings feel my emotion. . .

 One day, missing the pleasure of embroidering, I experimented with sewing tiny glass beads onto the canvas, developing the colors of the beads as I had those of my painting.
-I began by sewing just a few dozen beads and finished, today, with paintings that contain thousands of them (the largest having more than 20,000).
-For certain paintings, the beads are sewn on one by one in order to produce the desired visual effect, requiring me to spend up to five months on a single painting!
+I began by sewing just a few dozen beads and finished, today, with paintings that contain thousands of them (the largest having more than 30,000).
+For certain paintings, the beads are sewn on one by one in order to produce the desired visual effect, requiring me to spend up to seven months on a single painting!
 I am often asked why I subject myself to this incredibly painstaking work, when I could simply glue the pearls on.
 The answer is simple: my goal is to achieve the effect I am seeking while assuring that the complete set of pearls stand the test of time.
 Moreover, sewing the pearls on allows me to place them securely on parts of the painting that are in relief.

 In the context of my work, I enjoy experimenting with materials that are out of the ordinary in the world of painting.
 I may, for instance, mix on my color palette different types of glitter, bread flour, powdered sugar, brown sugar, or sand.